540co/dod-jbook-pdf-xml/README.md

 The `process.php` will load each XML jbook into memory and analyze to determine all of the possible "lists" within the XML - and stores the relevant details in `jbookArrays.json` (including additional tracking data per file).

-This file is then used in step 3 to ensure a conisistent conversion per jbook.
+This file is then used in step 3 to ensure a consistent conversion per jbook.

 ```